 Each step in that manual assembly introduces two compounding problems.
 The first is delay: by the time the report is ready, the operational window it describes has already closed.
 The second is distortion: every reformatting step is an opportunity for a formula error, a mismatched join, or a filtered row that quietly warps what leadership actually sees.
 High-performance operations do not produce better reports.
 They eliminate the manual assembly process entirely by replacing static data storage with a live data engine that delivers current information directly to the decision-maker without human intervention.

-| Data Latency State | Weekly Hours in Report Prep | Decision Basis | Annual Margin Risk |
+| Data Latency State | Weekly Hours in Report Prep | Decision Basis | Decision Impact |

 |---|---|---|---|

-| 7+ Day Lag: Manual / Fragmented ERP | 15–25 hrs | Historical trends.
-Decisions arrive after the corrective window closes. | 10%–15% margin exposure (fully reactive) |
+| 7+ Day Lag: Manual / Fragmented ERP | 15-25 hrs | Historical trends.
+Decisions arrive after the corrective window closes. | Fully reactive.
+Leadership explains last week's problems instead of preventing this week's. |

-| 24-Hour Delay: Standard ERP with Nightly Sync | 5–10 hrs | Yesterday's performance.
-Corrective, but not proactive. | 3%–5% margin exposure (corrective) |
+| 24-Hour Delay: Standard ERP with Nightly Sync | 5-10 hrs | Yesterday's performance.
+Corrective, but not proactive. | Corrective.
+Problems are caught after they occur, not before they compound. |

-| FireFlight: Live 60-Second Data Engine | < 1 hr | Current operational reality.
-Decisions made at the moment of variance. | < 1% exposure (proactive) |
+| FireFlight: Live 60-Second Data Engine | Under 1 hr | Current operational reality.
+Decisions made at the moment of variance. | Proactive.
+Variances are visible while corrective action is still low-cost. |

 The shift from corrective to proactive is the structural value of real-time architecture.
 A 24-hour delay lets you respond to yesterday's problems.
 A 7-day lag forces you to explain last week's problems to a leadership team that needed to act on them five days ago.
 FireFlight puts data in front of decision-makers when a variance occurs, when corrective action is still low-cost and high-impact, not after the damage is already compounding.